 The Globe & Mail

-In 2006 I began working at the Globe & Mail first on the redesign team creating documentation of the web & print redesign, then as a Design Editor where I laid out pages.
+In 2006 I began working at the Globe & Mail first on the redesign team creating documentation of the web & print redesigns, then as a Design Editor where I laid out pages.
+Creating documentation included building out the style guide formatted not as a reference book but as a learning tool, as well as crafting one-page tutorial tip sheets for staff training.

 School of Design Annual